The Randy Players

 The Art Association of Randolph County hosts events ranging from jazz to bluegrass concerts, drama to dance, art classes to art shows, poetry reading to photography displays are offered by the Art Association.

 The Art Association of Randolph County has been responsible for bringing the arts into every corner of Randolph County, East Central Indiana and Western Ohio, the association has proven that the Arts are indeed crucial to a community's well being.

-The city of Muncie, Indiana has a very active civic theatre organization.
-Visit Muncie Civic Theatre for information.
+The city of Muncie, Indiana has a very active civic theater organization in the Muncie Civic Theater.
 Located 30 minutes west of Winchester.